• Skip to primary navigation

 STEP 2: PREP THE PEELS TO REMOVE THE BITTERNESS

 Cover the peels in the pot with water.
 Boil for about 15 minutes and then drain the water.
-Stack a few peels one on top of the other, and cut into strips or small pieces, as thick as you like.
+Stack a few peels one on top of the other, and cut into strips or small pieces, as thick or thin as you like.
 Put them back into the pot.

 STEP 3: MAKE THE MARMALADE (OR PREP IT FOR THE NEXT DAY)